Whether it’s for business or pleasure, learning a new language can open up a whole new world.

 “It’s incredibly valuable to spend time in a country where your target language is spoken,” says Melamed.
 “Even a few weeks abroad can accelerate your skills, and things will suddenly “click” and make sense.”

 To truly benefit, hang out in cafes or bars where foreigners will be.
 Listen to conversations around you and start them yourself.
 Be the chatterbox not the wallflower.

 “There’s nothing like immersing yourself in a native speaker’s language environment,” says Melamed.
 “It’s the best way to fast-track your vocabulary and understand language in the real world as opposed to the textbook environment.”

 If you're eager to learn as quickly as possible, you could consider a study abroad program.

 6. Practice makes perfect

 A language can’t be learnt without practice, and the more you practice, the better you become.

-“You can practise comprehension skills by listening to SBS radio or TV and reading the news online in your target language,” says Melamed.
+“You can practice comprehension skills by listening to SBS radio or TV and reading the news online in your target language,” says Melamed.

-She notes that you can also practice by speaking to exchange students, friends or family who are native speakers of your target language.
+She notes that you can also practice speaking to exchange students, friends, or family who are native speakers of your target language.